Echo-Lian/TeamsCaptionTrans/README.md

 ### Starting a Translation Session

 1. Join a Microsoft Teams meeting
-2. Enable live captions in Teams (Settings > Captions)
+2. Enable live captions in Teams (More > Language and speech > Show live captions)
-3. The extension will automatically detect and translate captions
+3. The extension will automatically detect and translate captions:
+   - **Chinese captions** → Translated to **English**
+   - **English captions** → Translated to **Chinese (Simplified)**
 4. Click the extension icon in your browser toolbar to:
-   - View real-time translations
+   - View real-time translations with language direction
-   - Change target language
+   - See translation history
    - Clear translation history

-### Supported Languages
+### How It Works

+The extension uses automatic language detection to determine if the caption is in Chinese or English, then translates it to the opposite language:

+- Detects Chinese (Simplified, Traditional, or any zh variant) → Translates to English
-- Chinese (Simplified)
+- Detects English → Translates to Chinese (Simplified)
-- Chinese (Traditional)
-- Spanish
-- French
-- German
-- Japanese
-- Korean
-- Portuguese
-- Russian
-- Arabic
-- Hindi
-- Italian
+- Shows the detected source language and target language for each translation

 ## Files